pusher/feeds-client-js/README.md

 - `onOpending`: [optional] callback to fire when the subscription is opening

 - `onOpen`: [optional] callback to fire when the subscription is open

-- `onItem`: [optional] callback to handle items, takes each item as a parameter

 - `onEnd`: [optional] callback to fire when the subscription ends normally